 December 7, 2019

-Drs.
-Kutscher and Tuckwiller had their manuscript published in Career Development and Transition for Exceptional Individuals.
+Dr. Elisabeth Kutscher and Dr. Beth Tuckwiller had their manuscript published in Career Development and Transition for Exceptional Individuals.

 Dr. Peters Published in the International Journal of Bullying Prevention